 Demand for Awaji Tiles is Decreasing

 Awaji tiles are highly sustainable, crafted from natural materials that regulate humidity and temperature.
-Their excellent air permeability ensures they remain rust-free, making them ideal as roofing tiles.
-Historically, tiles were favored for house roofs due to their durability, lasting for generations.
+Their excellent air permeability ensures they don’t degrade quickly, making them ideal as roofing tiles.
+Historically, tiles were favored for house rooves due to their durability, lasting for generations.
 Awaji Tiles’ timeless design and enduring quality continue to make them a wise and eco-friendly choice for roofing solutions.

 However, times have changed, and demand for roof tiles has drastically decreased, falling to just one-tenth of its peak.
 The Great Hanshin-Awaji Earthquake of 1995 further contributed to this decline.
 Roof tiles, once in high demand, are now seldom used due to the perception of them being “heavy”.